-- 4) Continue unrolling the A+ WrapTM around the pipe until two layers are installed. - 5) Using scissors, cut the fabric cleanly.
+- 3) After wetting out the first roll, unroll a few feet and place 6 inches in from the end of the adhesive primer, at the edge of the repair zone. - 4) Continue unrolling the Atlas[TM] around the pipe until two layers are installed. - 5) Using scissors, cut the fabric cleanly.

-- 6) Restart the installation two inches from the end of the adhesive primer.
-There should now be a 2 inch tie-in tab as well as an additional 2 inches of adhesive primer at the tie-in location. - Continue unrolling the A+ WrapTM around the pipe until it begins to overlap the new initial layer by a few inches.
+6) Restart the installation two inches from the end of the adhesive primer.
+There should now be a 2 inch tie-in tab as well as an additional 2 inches of fiberglass at the start of the repair.